zhouzhouyou/ELearning/readme.md

 E-learning is a platform that provides courses to students.
 In our app, students can explore courses, study and communicate.

+Please refer to readme.html for mermaid is not supported by Github.

+Screenshots are in /assets

+# Technology

+Jet Pack: Data Binding, Navigation, View Model, Room

+JUnit

 # Brief Design

 The app can be divided into these main functions: